 To put it simply, Elizabeth Taylor was everything one could want a star to be.
 She was glamorous, talented, fascinating, and generous.
 She co-founded the American Foundation for AIDS Research when few major stars championed the cause.
 She lived through extraordinary illnesses, highly-publicized love affairs, and eight marriages.
 And she did it all without ever relinquishing her status as one of the greatest stars that ever lived.
 If you aren't familiar with the work of Elizabeth Taylor yet, it is time to remedy that.

-FYI: I chose the order of my Elizabeth Taylor top ten by considering each film's importance in Elizabeth’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Elizabeth Taylor top ten by considering each film's importance in Elizabeth’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Elizabeth Taylor film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Elizabeth Taylor Films

 - Father of the Bride

 - Reflections in a Golden Eye